4 Hidden Scenes in A Close Shave

-Following is our collection of A Close Shave facts.
-Handpicked and verified, these little-known details can be obscure enough most people will miss.
-These behind the scene easter eggs and hidden messages will give you another view of A Close Shave film message.
+4 of the most interesting A Close Shave easter eggs you didn't know about.
+Handpicked and verified, these little-known hidden details can be obscure enough most people will miss.
+These behind the scene easter eggs and hidden messages will give you another view of A Close Shave movie message.

 A Close Shave Plot